-Two ships were prepared for the voyage: the ZEEHAEN, a fluyt of about 200 tons, and the HEEMSKERCK, the flagship, a small warship of about 120 tons and carrying 60 men.
-The celebrated pilot, hydrographer and surveyor, Frans Jacobszoon Visscher accompanied Tasman.
+The ZEEHAEN, a fluyt of about 200 tons, and the HEEMSKERCK, the flagship, a small warship carrying 60 men, were prepared for the voyage.
+Frans Jacobszoon Visscher, a well-known pilot and hydrographer went with Tasman.

-On 13th December 1642, the coast of New Zealand came into view, and Tasman noted in his journal "groot hooch verheven landt" (a large land, uplifted high).
-Tasman named this land "Staten Landt", which refers to the "Land of the (Dutch) States-General."
+On 13th December 1642, they reached the coast of New Zealand.
+Tasman noted in his journal "groot hooch verheven landt" (a large land, uplifted high) and named it "Staten Landt".

 There is more information on his journey on this website about New Zeeland in History.

 Little is known about the fluyt ZEEHAEN except for her tonnage of 200 tons.
 According to the books on shipbuilding by Nicolas Witsen a fluyt of 200 t had dimensions of 100 x 22 x 11 feet.
 The ship was built in 1639 at the Amsterdam VOC shipyard.
 The ZEEHAEN left Holland in 1640 for Cambodia.
 In 1642 she and the HEEMSKERCK were put under the command of Abel Tasman.

 The ship model was built to plans of Ab Hoving and Cor Emke who made a reconstruction of the fluyt (see: Ab Hoving, Cor Emke, The ships of Abel Tasman, published by Uitgeverij Verloren, 2000, ISBN 9789065500878).
 They were helped in their reconstruction by the Maritime Museums of Amsterdam and Rotterdam and by Peter Sigmond, head of the department of Dutch History at the Rijksmuseum Amsterdam.